ichn-hu/dler/README.md

 ## Parse the subscription

-You need to register on the service provider, use [register link](https://dler.best/auth/register?affid=64191) to register.
+You need to register on the service provider, use [register link](https://dler.best/auth/register?affid=64191) to register (disclaim: I will have commission return if you pay through this link, but I don't guarantee any usability).

-And you will get a `$subscribe_token`, something like `DJNVz40XPswqYnrz`.
+And you will get a `$subscribe_token`, something like `DJNVz40XPswqYnrz` (note this token is randomly generated, and should not be usable, replace it with yours).

 Use